 Malachi, Carol and Ken aboard No Schedule heading out

 We set about chasing Walstrom’s Marina in Harbor Springs to come take a look at Misty and assess the damage.
 Additionally, we found a trapper to come take a look, and see if he could help us capture this stowaway!
 Unfortunately, there is no real way to get a small animal in an engine room…there are just too many places to hide.
 While the trapper was on board, it became evident that the scratching sounds we were hearing were no longer moving, despite our disturbances just on the other side of a wall.
 Our critter was stuck behind a wall in the galley!
 That’s good, as it meant he would not be damaging our engine room any further.
-However, it meant that we would soon have a dead animal in our hull, with no way to remove him.
+However, it meant that we would soon have a dead animal in our hull, with no way to remove him, as he was stuck deep in the engine room.
 UGH!
 Needless to say, we were a little creeped out about spending time in the galley cooking with a critter in the wall behind the cabinet, so we used it as an excuse to give the highly rated Orchid Thai a try for dinner.
 This was a great find!
 Excellent food, huge portions (leftovers for lunch the next day!), and VERY reasonable.

 Now that we knew what our problem was, we worked with Walstom’s to get our wiring and exhaust hose repaired.
 Tom came out on Tuesday to check things over and remove the shredded heating/cooling wires so new wiring could be ordered.
 The exhaust hose was ordered, and everyone was well aware that we were anxious to get back on the water.
 Of course, on the days we had planned to be moving, and were now stuck, the weather was beautiful, with little wind early in the week!
 The middle of the week was expected to be windy again, but Friday & Saturday were looking good for a run south.